Loading...

 DASA 2026 – Candidate Actions in Seat Allotment

-At each round of seat allotment (Rounds 1, 2, and 3), candidates have three options upon viewing their allotment status.
-The action taken determines their participation in subsequent rounds.
+At each round of seat allotment (Rounds 1 and 2), candidates have five willingness options upon viewing their allotment status.
+The option exercised determines their participation in subsequent rounds.

 • Select this option if the candidate is satisfied with the allotted seat and does not wish to seek an upgrade in future rounds.